 The case for taking an annual vacation is strong.
 The case for taking a sabbatical is even stronger.
-A sabbatical is a kind of "supervacation" that some colleges and universities (not Ouachita) can afford to give their veteran teachers every seventh year.
-It makes good sense to permit-even to require-a hardworking scholar-teacherresearcher to take every seventh year off and "go back to school" for updating and retooling in one's area of expertise.
+A sabbatical is a kind of "super-vacation" that some colleges and universities (not Ouachita) can afford to give their veteran teachers every seventh year.
+It makes good sense to permit-even to require-a hardworking scholar-teacher-researcher to take every seventh year off and "go back to school" for updating and retooling in one's area of expertise.

 For years, the OBU Board of Trustees tried unsuccessfully to budget faculty sabbaticals of one year or even one semester.
-Finally, a one-fourth-a-loaf program of summer sabbaticals was approved for a few faculty committee on a competitive basis.
+Finally, a one-fourth-a-loaf program of summer sabbaticals was approved for a few faculty members recommended by a faculty committee on a competitive basis.
 The plan has been tremendously popular and well worth the dollars invested.

-Recently, the Trustees turned the tables and voted to give me a three-month 'presidential sabbatical'.
+Recently, the Trustees turned the tables and voted to give me a three-month 'presidential sabbatical.'
 With all of the Ouachita Centennial activities coming up and the challenge of planning Second Century goals, I accepted with appreciation and without hesitation.

-Now that my sabbatical is here, and twothirds gone, 1 can confirm that it really is great to get away and take a super-vacation.
+Now that my sabbatical is here, and twohirds gone, I can confirm that it really is great to get away and take a super-vacation.
 Being away from the telephone is a mountaintop experience just in itself.
 On the other hand, there are very real dangers in getting away for a sabbatical, especially a presidential sabbatical.

 Sabbatical danger number one is the strong possibility that everyone will discover what they have suspected all along: that they can get along without you very well.
-The most discouraging part of this is the absence
+The most discouraging part of this is the absence of those courteous, face-saving comments such as "We really miss you."
+Even those inclined to say it have taken an oath of silence in the name of helping me to relax and not worry about things on the campus.